Step by step guide on segmenting frequent flyer member databases.

 If you were to profile your database only once – the information would fast become irrelevant and begin to hinder any marketing efforts.
 To avoid this – we now need to plug in both internal and external data streams to maintain data accuracy and preserve the goldmine of information you hold.

-For example: Here are 3 ‘must have’ pieces of data every frequent flyer program must have on a customer, and what the information stream to keep it relevant might look like.
+For example, here are 3 ‘must have’ pieces of data every frequent flyer program must have on a customer, and what the information stream to keep it relevant might look like.
 Segmenting the loyalty database with this methodology is a basic first step.

 There are both free and paid data sources available for obtaining this information.
 Knowing where a customer is right now helped with not only with knowing their travel patterns (and with competitors), but also gives the opportunity to save on marketing wastage and keep offers relevant to their travel patterns by contributing towards a 360-degree view of their travel.